reynarzz/MinoTool/README.md

 A custom C# - OpenGL standalone lib to create tools easier!

 ### Simple UI Dear ImGui:
-If you have used it before there is not more to it apart from the easy to implement API:
+If you have used Dear ImGui before there is not more to it apart from an easy to implement API:

 Main.cs
 ```c#